User Case: Can I Sync iCloud and Dropbox

 Similarly, if you want to sync more photos, you can select multiple pictures and save them to Dropbox.

 In a word, you can sync iCloud Photos to Dropbox on Mac/computer by their desktop folders and web apps.
 And you can utilize the Save function of iCloud to sync photos from iCloud to Dropbox easily.

-Automatically Sync iCloud Photos to Dropbox on All Devices via MultCloud
+How to Sync iCloud Photos to Dropbox on All Devices via MultCloud [Auto]

 To sync iCloud Photos with Dropbox as easily as possible, we recommend you using a professional cloud sync tool like MultCloud.
 It supports over 30 popular and mainstream cloud drives, such as Google Drive, Google Photos, OneDrive, Dropbox, iCloud Photos, SharePoint and so on.

 You can add all your cloud drives into this platform and manage them together without frequently switching accounts.
 Besides, it provides core functions: Cloud Sync, Cloud Transfer, Cloud Backup, Remote Upload data to clouds directly from URL, Torrents and Magnets, Team Transfer (for business cloud drives).

 - Online Transfer: transfer, sync, backup cloud data to another cloud without going through local devices.

 - Schedule: set a specific time to sync, transfer or back up cloud data automatically.